andrewcchu/Scripts/README.md

     -   Path to a file for a `pnms.csv` file (containing names of PNMs)

-        -   Format of CSV should be: Name | Dorm | Phone Number
+        -   Format of CSV should be three columns: Name | Dorm | Phone Number

     -   Path to directory where created ride list should be placed